 • Safety to Clinical Connection (safety_to_clinical_connection__v) is available in your Clinical Operations Vault

-The Safety to Clinical Operations Vault Connection record includes the following default Integration records with standard Integration Point records in your Safety Vault:
+The Safety-Clinical Operations Vault Connection record includes the following default Integration records with standard Integration Point records in your Safety Vault:

 Integration Name